-Burning Man has opened up our 2016 Media Project Proposal Form for folks that want to do any sort of serious project with a camera at Black Rock City this year.
+Folks who want to do any sort of serious project with a camera in Black Rock City have to apply through our Media Project Proposal Form.
 I’ve been a leader on the press team for a few years now, and I’ve heard all of the objections to the idea that Burning Man even needs a media policy at all.
 Who do we think we are, asking people to tag their cameras and telling them what they can and cannot post on social media?
 How dare we!

 The reason is actually pretty simple.
 It’s about consent.
 Going to Burning Man isn’t agreeing to be somebody’s art model.
 Photographers and subjects should be agreeing to create something together.
 Our media policy exists to make sure all the feelings stay mutual.

 Ultimately, the policy values a Burner’s act of radical self-expression and willingness to do something daring in the moment a lot more than a bystander’s ability to share a photo of it with his friends, let alone sell it to newspapers.
 This is not to denigrate photography.
 I love photography.
 Some of my best friends are photographers.
 The photos people take at Burning Man have changed humanity’s visual imagination forever.
 That’s one of the most profound gifts our community has to give, and it’s thanks to many incredible photographers.